 Space travel and the concept of exploring other planets is high science and not easy for most earthly mortals to comprehend.

 That’s where the experts at VCU’s School of Engineering can help.

 Ibrahim Guven, Ph.D., assistant professor in the VCU School of Engineering Department of Mechanical and Nuclear Engineering, is an expert on peridynamics, a branch of mechanics that looks at the effect of deformities and fractures.
 Peridynamics is essential to planning for space travel and to understanding what it takes to get from Earth to Mars.
 He can explain these concepts in a simple manner and is available to speak with media.
 Simply click on his profile to arrange an interview.

 Ibrahim Guven, Ph.D.
-Assistant Professor, Department of Mechanical and Nuclear Engineering
+Associate Professor, Department of Mechanical and Nuclear Engineering

 Professor Guven specializes in fracture and failure analysis using peridynamics.